mupq/pqm4/README.md

 * the files under `crypto_kem/kyber768/` are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/);
 * the files under `crypto_kem/newhope1024cca/` are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/);
 * the files under `crypto_kem/ntruhrss701/` are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/);
+* the files under `crypto_kem/ntru-kem-743/` are in the [public domain](https://raw.githubusercontent.com/NTRUOpenSourceProject/NTRUEncrypt/master/LICENSE);
 * the files under `crypto_kem/sikep751/` are under [MIT License](https://raw.githubusercontent.com/Microsoft/PQCrypto-SIKE/master/LICENSE);
 * the files under `crypto_kem/sntrup4591761/` are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/);
 * the files under `crypto_sign/dilithium/` are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/);